Halogens are a class of elements consisting of bromine, fluoride, chlorine, and astatine. These elements play a major role in your quality of life.

 U.S. industries manufacture and import approximately 75,000 chemicals with 3,000 of those at more than a million pounds per year.

-Another toxin which you should know about is mercury and how you can remove it from your body naturally.
+Besides halogens, there is another toxin which you should know about which is mercury.
+Learn how you can remove it from your body naturally.